hjiang00/CS263-Python-Comparison/README.md

 	4. Use memory_profile to test memory.
 	5. Use cProfile to get time.
 	6. Start with Cpython, pypy, and then the Jython, IronPython and Cython.
+   ## Week 8 && Final:
+   	In week 8 and the rest weeks of this quarter, we decide to compare CPython, PyPy, Jython and Nuitka.
+We do not choose IronPython since it does not surpport very well on Mac OS.
+We test 11 algorithms among four different interpreters or compiler, and we test these algorithms with fixed inputs as well as multiple inputs.
+	In addition, we write a script file to parse all the testing output txt files and generate associated plots.
+Then we could analyze and conduct comparison with these data.
+	Finally, we complete presentation slides as well as final project report.

+## Project setup:
+	1.